 RedBeanPHP also requires the MB String extension, once again, chances are, this is already there.

 RedBeanPHP supports all well known, open source, relational databases.
-Official support is provided for: MySQL, MariaDB, PostgreSQL, SQLite and CUBRID.
+Official support is provided for: MySQL, MariaDB, PostgreSQL, SQLite, CUBRID and Firebird/Interbase (experimental).
 Support for other databases might be provided by 3rd parties.

 MySQL Strict Mode